Work on industry briefs with real-life clients

 - animation and motion designer

 - web designer

 - graphic designer

 - interactive designer

 For more information go to DeakinTALENT

-Graduates can apply for Design Institute of Australia membership and gain access to some of the biggest design events and experts in the nation.
+Deakin’s Bachelor of Design (Visual Communication) is recognised by the Design Institute of Australia (DIA), so you’ll be up-to-date with the current industry practices and developments.
+The DIA also offers student membership and access to some of the biggest design events and experts in the nation.

 Course learning outcomes